dice-project/DICE-Chef-Repository/cookbooks/dice_common/README.md

 along side custom DNS server).
 Two recipes are provided to help with this
 task:

-  * consul-common recipe will install common files while
+  * consul_common recipe will install common files while
-  * consul-agent will install and start consul agent service.
+  * consul_agent will install and start consul agent service.

 # Common usage